IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/installation.rst

    Our latest package which uses IfcOpenShell v0.7.0 is built using Ubuntu 20 LTS.
    If you have an older Ubuntu version, you can either upgrade to 19.10 or above, or you'll need to compile IfcOpenShell yourself.

+3. **Some other error prevents me from installing or doing basic functions with the add-on.
+Is it specific to my environment?**

+   Sometimes it is helpful to try installing and using the BlenderBIM Add-on on a "clean environment".
+A clean environment is defined as a fresh Blender installation with no other add-ons enabled with factory settings.

+   To quickly test in a clean environment, find your Blender configuration folder based on the `where is the add-on installed`_ section.
+Rename the folder from ``X.XX`` to something else like ``X.XX_backup``, then restart Blender and try follow the installation instructions again.

+   If this fixes your issue, consider disabling other add-ons one by one until you find a conflict as a next step to isolating the issue.